Top 10 Most Affordable Traditional Nursing Degree Programs

-In the recent years, there has been a lot of hype about the shortage of nurses and a need for them, as the population continues to age rapidly.
-However, the there has been much less discussion about how these future nurses are supposed to pay for their education.
-Sure, there are grants and scholarship options for the few, but many of the students do not qualify for them.
+In recent years, there has been a lot of hype about the shortage of nurses and the need for them, as the population continues to age rapidly.
+However, there has been much less discussion about how these future nurses are supposed to pay for their education.
+Sure, there are grants and scholarship options for the few, but many students do not qualify.

 Finding an affordable nursing degree is no easy task.
-While there are plenty of options for those who are well-off, the rest of us can struggle.
-Even though lots of ranking agencies and websites compile lists of best nursing programs out there, few of them focus on the actual cost and value of the degree.
-As the education and associated fees keep rising, there are fewer and fewer options out there for students who do not want to spend a fortune on their college degrees.
+While there are plenty of options for those who are well-off, the rest of us struggle.
+Even though lots of ranking agencies and websites compile lists of the best nursing programs out there, few focus on the actual cost and value of the degree.
+As the education and associated fees keep rising, there are fewer and fewer options available for students who do not want to spend a fortune on their college degrees.
 So what is the solution?

-One of the options you could try is an online college, but there are not that many accredited online nursing programs out there.
-On top of that, many of them end up being even more expensive than traditional nursing degrees.
+One of the options you could try is an online college, but there are not that many accredited online nursing programs.
+On top of this, many end up being even more expensive than traditional nursing degrees.
 Even though many postgraduate degrees have started to offer parts of their programs online, this option tends to be less available for ADN and BSN programs.
-The reason for that is that all nursing degrees require some form of clinical experience.
-It is feasible for those who are already working as RNs or LPNs, but it is not an option if you have no prior experience working as a nurse.
+The reason is that all nursing degrees require some form of clinical experience.
+It is feasible for those already working as RNs or LPNs, but it is not an option if you have no prior experience working as a nurse.

 Thankfully, we have made your life a whole lot easier!
-No need to spend hours and hours online creating your own spreadsheets to figure out what is the best option in terms of affordability, while still considering the quality of tuition.
-The “Top 10 Most Affordable Traditional Nursing Degree Programs” listed below is compiled by taking all these different factors into account- schools reputation, retention and graduation rate and student-to-faculty ratio, as well as the cost of the degree.
+No need to spend hours and hours online creating your own spreadsheets to figure out what is the best option in terms of affordability when considering the quality of tuition.
+The “Top 10 Most Affordable Traditional Nursing Degree Programs” listed below has been compiled by taking these different factors into account- school reputation, retention and graduation rate, student-to-faculty ratio, and the cost of the degree.

 4400 S M L King Jr Pkwy, Beaumont, Texas 77705